Executive summary

 What existed

 When I joined, Paperturn had no SaaS unit economics: no way to measure how much a customer was worth over their lifetime, how fast they cancelled, or how long it took to earn back acquisition cost.
-Acquisition decisions were grounded in first-payment amounts like an ecommerce shop — the wrong unit of analysis for a recurring-revenue business.
+Acquisition decisions were grounded in first-payment amounts rather than recurring-revenue economics, which is the framing a SaaS unit-economics layer is built to replace.

 What I built